teste11223/VoltageClampAPI/docker/README.md

 The stuff that happens inside the container is explained in [design.md](./design.md).

-## Development: Building an image and testing locally:
+## Development: Building an image and testing locally

 This explains how to build and test the docker image.
 Note that you don't need docker to test the app: see the `app` directory for instructions on how to do that.